-Title: Fountain Darters Tissue Catalog and DNA Viability

-Species: Etheostoma fonticola

-Principal/Co-PI: FWS staff, SCA Student
+Title: Fountain darters tissue catalog and DNA viability Species: Etheostoma fonticola Principal/Co-PI: FWS staff, SCA Student

-Overview: An SCA Student, under the direction of SMARC Staff will inventory and catalog the many Fountain Darter tissue samples that have been preserved and kept on station from the 1990's to now.
-Taking inventory of these tissues and extracting their DNA would provide a valuable resource to compare genetic diversity in the San Marcos and Comal Spring Fountain Darter populations over time as well as compare contemporary diversity to historical diversity.
+Overview: An SCA Student, under the direction of SMARC Staff will inventory and catalog the many fountain darter tissue samples that have been preserved and kept on station from the 1990s to now.
+Taking inventory of these tissues and extracting their DNA would provide a valuable resource to compare genetic diversity in the San Marcos and Comal Springs fountain darter populations over time as well as compare contemporary diversity to historical diversity.

-Benefit to the Refugia: Provide the resources necessary to make comparisons between historic and contemporary population level genetic diversity of Fountain Darters.
-Expected Results: The results of the study will be presented as a report to the EAA and a peer reviewed journal article.
+Benefit to the Refugia: Provide the resources necessary to make comparisons between historic and contemporary population level genetic diversity of fountain darters.
+Expected Results: The results of the study will be presented as a report to the EAA and a peer-reviewed journal article.

-Title: Testing Bd treatments for aquatic Salamanders

-Species: Eurycea nana
+Title: Testing Bd treatments for aquatic salamanders Species: Eurycea nana